 UC students today have much to do in and outside of the classroom.
 They can explore more than 300 campus organizations, join Greek life, or educate themselves in the Racial Awareness Program (RAPP).
 Student athletes can get involved at the intramural or club sport level or try out for one of the many Cincinnati Bearcats varsity teams, which compete in the NCAA Division I Big East Conference.
 Notable alumni include Joseph Strauss, who designed the Golden Gate Bridge, and Abe Bookman, who invented the Magic 8-ball toy.

 |School mission and unique qualities (as provided by the school):|

 Students looking for real-world experience on a dynamic campus flourish at the University of Cincinnati.
 As the new, urban research university for the 21st century, UC is fully engaged with its community, in a region boasting 11 Fortune 500 companies, and "a city that rocks", according to Esquire magazine.
 As the founder of cooperative education, UC has led the nation in linking education to the workplace and the community.
 Beyond co-op, UC connects through partnerships, service learning, and research.
 UC offers more than 250 undergraduate degree programs, many nationally renowned, providing many pathways to success for motivated students.

 |School type||public, coed college|

 When applying to University of Cincinnati, it's important to note the application deadline is February 1.
-Scores for either the ACT or SAT test are due February 1.
+Scores for either the ACT or SAT test are due May 1.
 The application fee at University of Cincinnati is $50.
-It is more selective, with an acceptance rate of 64.8 percent.
+It is selective, with an acceptance rate of 67.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.